 Look for: 21 inches for a desktop computer

 The graphics adaptor controls what is displayed on your computer monitor.
 Many computers come with an integrated graphics adaptor, which is fine in most cases.

 However, if you plan to use your computer for graphic-intensive work like video editing, 3D modelling or playing games, pay extra for a dedicated graphics adaptor.

-Business computers often come with bundled software – usually an operating system, often an office suite and some security software too.
 If you need new software, this can be a cost-effective way of getting it.
 But when comparing computers, check the true value of the software and disregard anything you don’t actually need.